kreamweb/Product-GTIN-EAN-UPC-ISBN-for-WooCommerce/readme.txt

 15. WooCommerce product structured data

 == Changelog ==
+= 1.1.1 - Released: 16 Nov, 2020 =
+*  New: Support for WordPress 5.6
+*  Dev: Added attribute product-id inside the wrapper of GTIN code to avoide some issue with Elementor Widget

 = 1.1.0 - Released: 25 Oct, 2020 =
 *  New: Support for WordPress 5.5
 *  New: Support for WooCommerce 4.7